jonnor/ESC-CNN-microcontroller/report/report.md

 With the increasing interest in deploying neural networks on low-power microcontrollers, dedicated hardware acceleration units are also being developed.

-STMicroelectronics has stated that neural network accelerators will be available for their STM32 family of microcontrollers[@ST-DCNN-accelerator], based on their FD-SOI chip architecture[@ST-FD-SOI].
+STMicroelectronics (ST) has stated that neural network accelerators will be available for their STM32 family of microcontrollers[@ST-DCNN-accelerator], based on their FD-SOI chip architecture[@ST-FD-SOI].

+![Architecture of Project Orlando by ST, system-on-chip with DSP and hardware accelerators for Machine Learning integrated with microcontroller (gray) [@ST-Orlando-MPSoc17]](./img/ST-Orlando-SoC.png){ height=20% }

 ARM has announced ARM Helium, an extended instruction set for the Cortex M family of microcontrollers that can be used to speed up neural networks[@ARMHeliumAnnouncement].